oneKelvinSmith/rovers/README.md

 # Rovers

-## ThoughtWorks Problem: MARS ROVERS
+## ThoughtWorks Problem: Mars Rovers

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.